morberg/covid-notebook/README.md

-# Python notebook to visualize lag in Swedish covid reporting
+# Python notebooks for Covid-19 data
 Notebooks for analysing some Covid-19 data from different sources

 ## Reporting Lag